 Has your previously responsive cat stopped paying attention to you when you call them?
 It’s easy to assume that this is just your pet being stubborn and belligerent.
 It’s quite possible, however, that your cat cannot hear you any longer.

 If a cat does lose their hearing, it’s not the end of the world.
 Deaf felines can still live a full and contented life with lifestyle adjustments.
-This guide will discuss hearing loss in senior cats, and how you can reduce the impact.
+This guide will discuss hearing loss in senior cats, and how you can reduce the effect.

 - 1 Do Cats Lose Their Hearing When They Get Old?